 that have a student whose name is BC.

-that a JAXP parser, such as Apache Xerces, and that Apache Xalan are listed
+that a JAXP parser (such as Apache Xerces) and Apache Xalan are listed

 in the Java classpath for the XML functions to work.
 If either the JAXP parser

 or Xalan is missing from the classpath, attempts to use the XMLQUERY operator